On this page: Major Description | Requirements | How to Apply

 The Individualized Study (IS) major is designed for highly-motivated students who want to create their own course of study.
 IS major students work closely with one or more faculty mentors in the School of Interdisciplinary Arts & Sciences (IAS) or other schools and programs at UW Bothell as they shape a degree suited to their intellectual and professional interests and ambitions.

 Housed in the School of Interdisciplinary Arts & Sciences (IAS), IS allows students to create degree in subjects ranging from science communication and environmental education to gender studies and digital arts.
 The resulting student-driven curriculum includes formal and informal meetings between students and their faculty mentors, along with a portfolio-based process of self-reflection on their learning as it evolves.

 Individualized Study Major Requirements

 Students can't apply directly to this major.
 Students apply in their junior year after they have completed at least one quarter of coursework in IAS, including BIS 300.
 Students interested in pursuing the Individualized Study major work with a faculty member to develop a substantive proposal.
-(Please see the student handout for details on the application.)
 This proposal is then reviewed by a faculty oversight committee.
 If approved, requirements vary from proposal to proposal.
 Minimally, they need to include the following:

 A minimum of forty credits of coursework in the approved course of study, including three two-credit Portfolio Reflection courses (one in the first quarter of individualized study; one at the midpoint; and one in the final quarter).